 CDs and DVDs are non-biodegradable and contain toxic chemicals and metals that can contaminate the environment if landfilled.
-Instead, CDs and DVDs can be repaired or recycled to recover resources.
+Instead, CDs and DVDs can be repaired or recycled through specialised services to recover resources.
+Note: recyclers will likely only accept commercial quantities and not small amounts from households.

 All types and formats of CDs and DVDs can be recycled, enabling the recovery of valuable resources such as polycarbonate (a type of plastic) and aluminium for reuse in the manufacture of other products.
 Disc recycling processes can recover about 98% of the original disc as reusable material.
 Many damaged CDs and DVDs can also be reconditioned, allowing them to be reused or resold.

-A number of companies in Australia offer recycling services or repair services for CDs and DVDs.
+A number of companies in Australia offer recycling services or repair services for CDs and DVDs, however, most will likely only accept commercial quantities and will not accept small amounts from households.

 What Happens When It's Recycled?